 Other games use Alignment as a morality marker separating the good guys and the bad guys.
-When using other games' material, consider any Magic-Users or those showing innate magic powers or coming from other planes of existence to be Chaotic, and all others to be Neutral unless there is a clear case for the creature in question to be Lawful.
+When using other games' material, consider any Magic-Users or those showing innate magic powers or coming from other planes of existence to be Chaotic, Clerics to be Lawful, and all others to be Neutral.

 When converting Weird Fantasy Role-Playing material to other games, be aware that there are two ways these games measure alignment.
 Some games use the same three alignments that this game does, but Lawful, Chaotic, and Neutral have different meanings.
 Lawful means The Good Guys, Chaotic means The Bad Guys, and Neutral means Doesn't Much Care About Good Guys and Bad Guys.